 - Classic Mode: which reduces the jumpiness of the wattage display experienced using zPower

 - zPower: which is less responsive during sprints as it does not account for acceleration – or to be read another way, can be a little choppy!

 Note UNSUPPORTED zPower/classic trainers are capped at 400watts on Zwift

-When riding on Zwift, you can tell that a rider is using zPower by the lack of a lightening bolt by their watts/kg in the RIGHT-hand rider list.
+When riding on Zwift, you can tell that a rider is using zPower by the lack of a lightning bolt by their watts/kg in the RIGHT-hand rider list.
 So the bottom rider here, S.Sherbatov is using some form of power meter (hence lightning bolt) but we can’t tell what.
 By comparison the top rider, E.Henderson-King is not displaying a lightning bolt, thus the rider is using zPower (therefore on a classic setup) – simples 🙂

 The following classic turbo trainer models are compatible with zPower: – i.e. you can ride them, but they with will NOT give resistance